 Select the locales that the linker will use in addition to the C locale.
+(Requires that you have selected a library configuration that includes the C locale.)

 MISRA C

 The MISRA-C:1998 and MISRA-C:2004 options control how the IDE checks the source code for deviations from the MISRA C rules.
 The settings are used for both the compiler and the linker.